gravitational/teleport/docs/faq.md

 # FAQ

-**Can I use Gravitational Teleport instead of OpenSSH in production today?**
+**Can I use Gravitational Teleport in production today?**

-!!! danger "IMPORTANT":
-    At this time Teleport is NOT recommended for production use, but the code is open and available for your security team to inspect.
-Currently Teleport is undergoing an independent security review.
-We will be more comfortable recommending it for production use once the review will have completed.
+Teleport has completed a security audit from a nationally recongized technology security company.
+So we are comfortable with the use of Teleport from a security perspective.
+However, Teleport is still a relatively young product so you may find bugs and other issues.
+We are actively supporting Teleport and addressing any issues that are submitted to the [github repo](https://github.com/gravitational/teleport).

 **Can I use OpenSSH client to connect to servers in a Teleport cluster?**